 Adoption Process

-Our cats are located at our Adoption Center on Trent and Argonne and at the Spokane Valley PetSmart on Broadway.
+Our cats are located at our Adoption Center at Trent/Argonne or at the Spokane Valley PetSmart on Broadway/Sullivan.
 We encourage all potential adopters to meet and interact with our cats before making your decision.

 Adoption Fee